Looking at the Lesser Known Weed Withdrawal Symptoms

 Erika Came to Catalina After a Cannabis Detox at Home Went Wrong

 She knew she needed to do better for her kids and learned that Catalina Behavioral Health accepted her BCBS insurance with only a minor co-pay.
-She arranged for her children to stay with her mother and went through sub-acute detox at our center.
+She arranged for her children to stay with her mother and went through an inpatient program at our center.
 Afterward, she started outpatient therapy and resumed her nightly routine with her children.

 Since her time at Catalina, Erika has completed her online degree and started a great job to better support her children.

-What Chronic Users of Cannabis Sativa Can Expect at a Recovery Center
+What Chronic Users of Cannabis Can Expect at a Recovery Center

 A treatment center like Catalina Behavioral provides emotional support during the earliest phases of addiction recovery.
 Then, a team of qualified substance abuse treatment professionals will help you understand and confront your addiction, opening you up to living a clean, sober life.